-- 5.C.6 For Emission Points AB-101, AB-301, AB-402, AB-403, and AB-404 (Boilers), all compliance reports related to the required tune-ups submitted by the permittee shall include the following information: - (a) Company and Facility name and address - (b) Process unit information, emissions limitations, and operating parameter limitations. - (c) Date of report and beginning and ending dates of the reporting period. - (d) The total operating time during the reporting period. - (e) Include the date of the most recent tune-up for each unit subject to only the requirement to conduct an annual, biennial, or 5-year tune-up according to 40 CFR 63.7540(a)(10), (11), or (12) respectively.
-Include the date of the most recent burner inspection if it was not done annually, biennially, or on a 5-year period and was delayed until the next scheduled or unscheduled unit shutdown.

-(Ref.: 40 CFR 63.7550(c), Subpart DDDDD)

-5.C.7 For Emission Points AD-101 and AD-102 (Emergency Engines), the permittee shall report all deviations as defined in this subpart in the semiannual monitoring report.
+- 5.C.7 For Emission Points AB-101, AB-301, AB-402, AB-403, and AB-404 (Boilers), the compliance reports required by Condition 5.C.6 shall include the following information: - (a) Company and Facility name and address - (b) Process unit information, emissions limitations, and operating parameter limitations. - (c) Date of report and beginning and ending dates of the reporting period. - (d) The total operating time during the reporting period. - (e) Include the date of the most recent tune-up for each unit subject to only the requirement to conduct an annual, biennial, or 5-year tune-up according to 40 CFR 63.7540(a)(10), (11), or (12) respectively.
+Include the date of the most recent burner inspection if it was not done annually, biennially, or on a 5-year period and was delayed until the next scheduled or unscheduled unit shutdown. - (Ref.: 40 CFR 63.7550(c), Subpart DDDDD) - 5.C.8 For Emission Points AD-101 (Emergency Engine), the permittee shall report in accordance with Condition 5.A.4, each instance in which the work practices listed in Condition 3.D.1 were not met.
+These deviations shall be reported according to the following requirements: - (a) If there were no deviations from any applicable emission limitations or operating limitations, a statement shall be included that there were no deviations from the emission limitations or operating limitations during the reporting period; or